hanruihua/ir-sim/README.md

 # Intelligent-Robot-Simulator2

-A python based robot simulator framework for the intelligent robotics navigation and learning
+**ir_sim:** A python based robot simulator framework for the intelligent robotics navigation and learning

 ## Prerequisite